-In general, networks used to represent social interactions are static, meaning that the location of nodes and the related ties don't change as time goes by; every change that may happen in the social group is not captured by this model.
+the definition of models and simulations of a big number of social activities.
+In the mid 1990s, physicist and mathematicians started to analyze big data from financial markets, resulting in the development of Econophysics [43]; in the 2000s, the focus shifted on big data generated by the Internet and the social networks, looking for characteristic patterns that exists in social interactions, no matter the technology, and revitalizing the research in Sociophysics [44] and in computational social sciences.
+Many studies are executed with the support of simulators that are suitable to compare different social structures and several scenarios, according to the parameters of the network.
+In general, networks used to represent social interactions are static, meaning that the location of nodes and the related ties do not change as time goes by; every change that may happen in the social group is not captured by this model.
 Aside static networks, mobile networks exist: they have a flexible structure, and their topology changes dynamically, given that nodes can join or leave the network during their lifetime, that communication among them depends on the availability of a connection, and that connections can have different strength.
 This reflects the dynamic nature of ties that exists between agents in a social group.
 Computer science provides methods to define and represent these kind of networks, together with algorithms that allow to broadcast a message from a source to a destination, mimicking the spread of information, opinions, or consensus into the group.
 In order to do this, agents should behave according to a cooperation protocol.
-We suggest that the MANET models, as well as other models of mobile networks, could be used to represent a social group and to study the related interactions [10].
+We suggest that the MANET models, as well as other models of mobile networks, could be used to represent a social group and to study the related interactions [45].
 MOTION could be used by social scientists to represent and study social interactions.
-For instance, a high value of the initial connectivity parameter. together with a low level of mobility, represent strong ties within a very cohesive group, meaning that the members of the group do not change their opinion or do not end a relation easily.
+For instance, a high value of the initial connectivity parameter, together with a low level of mobility, represent strong ties within a very cohesive group, meaning that the members of the group do not change their opinion or do not end a relation easily.
 On the contrary, a high mobility means that the group is prone to change opinions very easily.
 The initiator probability measures how much a member of a social group is inclined to spread information inside the network.
 It appears that the properties of a MANET match the properties that can be found in a social group, like starvation of information, fake information spreading, popularity of opinions, and so on.
-One could follow the propagation of a message (an opinion, an influence) inside the social group that is represented by the network, and to study how this is affected by the mobility of the agents or by the strength of the ties inside the group itself.
+One could follow the propagation of a message (an opinion, an influence) inside the social group that is represented by the network, and to study how this propagation is affected by the mobility of the agents or by the strength of the ties inside the group itself.